buildbot/buildbot/master/docs/manual/installation/nine-upgrade.rst

 * ``c['protocols'] = {'pb': {'port': 9989}}`` (the default port used by the workers)
 * Waterfall View: requires installation (``pip install buildbot-waterfall-view``) and configuration (``c['www'] = { ..., 'plugins': {'waterfall_view': {} }``).
+* the ``nextWorker`` callable now takes three arguments, instead of two.
+For details, see :ref:`Builder-Configuration`.

 Build History
 -------------